deersoftware-dev/openjdk-buildscript/README.md

 ## OpenJDK versions supported

-We only support versions 8 LTS and 17 LTS, as they are the most used and updated respectively.
+We only support LTS versions (8, 11, 17), as they are the most stable and offer a longer support time than other versions.

 ## Building in Linux